l-with/DevOps-GitLab-CI-Artifacts/README.md

 - ['/terraform/Terraform.gitlab-ci.fmt-validate-build.yml'](https://gitlab.with.de/packages-and-registries/devops-ci-artifacts/-/blob/main/terraform/Terraform.gitlab-ci.fmt-validate-build.yml) includes everything but the deploy and destroy job
 - ['/terraform/Terraform.gitlab-ci.fmt-validate.yml'](https://gitlab.with.de/packages-and-registries/devops-ci-artifacts/-/blob/main/terraform/Terraform.gitlab-ci.fmt-validate-build.yml) includes everything but the build, deploy and destroy job

-There are a couple of before_scripts that can be used by [reference-tags](https://docs.gitlab.com/ee/ci/yaml/yaml_optimization.html#reference-tags) in ['/terraform/Terraform.base.gitlab-ci.before-scripts.yml'](https://gitlab.with.de/packages-and-registries/devops-ci-artifacts/-/blob/main/terraform/Terraform.base.gitlab-ci.before-scripts.yml).

 The simplest usage is

 ```yaml